Personal Finance Software: Local vs Cloud — Which Is Safer for Your Data?

 Couples and Families

-SenticMoney installs on one Windows PC but can be accessed from any device on your home network.
+SenticMoney installs on Windows or Mac and can be accessed from any device on your home network.
 Your spouse can open a browser on their phone, tablet, or laptop, navigate to your local IP address, and see the same budgets and transactions.
 No separate accounts, no cloud sync, no extra cost.

 Budget-Conscious Users